boazbk/crypto/lec_10_public_key_intro.md

 ## Putting everything together - security in practice.

 Let us discuss briefly how public key cryptography is used to secure web traffic through the SSL/TLS protocol that we all use when we use ```https://``` URLs.
-The security this achieve is quite amazing.
+The security this achieves is quite amazing.
 No matter what wired or wireless network you are using, no matter what country you are in, as long as your device (e.g., phone/laptop/etc..) and the server you are talking to (e.g., Google, Amazon, Microsoft etc.) is functioning properly, you can communicate securely without any party in the middle able to either learn or modify the contents of your interaction.[^steg]

 [^steg]: They are able to know that such an interaction took place and the amount of bits exchanged.
 Preventing these kind of attacks is more subtle and approaches for solutions are known as _steganography_ and _anonymous routing_.